275244143/vimmake/README.md

 let g:vimmake_build_post = "silent call system('afplay ~/.vim/notify.wav &')"
 ```

-Now `~/.vim/notify.wav` will be played to notify you the async job is finished now.
+Now `~/.vim/notify.wav` will be played to notify you the async job is finished now. `Afplay` is a command line utility to play .wav files in mac os x.

 ## Examples